Yuuuukiiii1/ml-starter/README.md

 ## Hyper parameter tuning and predictions at 2nd stage

-It's ready to train models at stage 2.
+It's ready to train models at 2nd stage.
 These steps are almost same with 1st stage.

 Hyper parameter tuning of LightGBM.
 ```